SASpringbok07/You-Dont-Know-JS/scope-closures/ch3.md

 Remember, this "expanded" form is only a conceptual model to help you intuit the source of the problem.
 You might wonder if JS could have made the `const $$i = 0` instead into `let $ii = 0`, which would then allow `const` to work with our classic `for`-loop?
 It's possible, but then it would have been creating potentially surprising exceptions to `for`-loop semantics.

-In other words, it's a rather arbitrary (and likely confusing) nuanced exception to allow `i++` in the `for`-loop header to skirt strictness the `const` assignment, but not allow other re-assignments of `i` inside the loop iteration, as is sometimes done.
+In other words, it's a rather arbitrary (and likely confusing) nuanced exception to allow `i++` in the `for`-loop header to skirt strictness of the `const` assignment, but not allow other re-assignments of `i` inside the loop iteration, as is sometimes done.
 As such, the more straightforward answer is: `const` can't be used with the classic `for`-loop form because of the re-assignment.

 Interestingly, if you don't do re-assignment, then it's valid: